Double Exposure Blackjack October 27, 2017

 INTRODUCTION AND KEY FEATURES OF DOUBLE EXPOSURE BLACKJACK

-Double Exposure Blackjack also known as two card games is a variant of Blackjack where the dealer receives two face-up cards.
+Double Exposure Blackjack, also known as two card games, is a variant of Blackjack where the dealer receives two face-up cards.
 The game first appeared in Vegas world, a casino/hotel opened in 1979 on Las Vegas Boulevard.
-Having gone very popular, the game is now available online, powered by Play'nGo.
+Having gone very popular, the game is available online, powered by Play'nGo.

 The concept of Double Exposure Blackjack is the same as the Blackjack game except for the fact that the dealer’s cards are exposed.
 Your objective is to get a hand with a value close to 21 than the dealer.
 Exceeding 21 in a hand will be a bust, therefore, you lose your bet placed.

 As in any land-based table game, the online Double Exposure Blackjack also has some table rules that include cards being re-shuffled after each round, a hand can be split only once with only one additional card dealt for a split ace, no doubling after having split and Blackjack pays 1:1, double on hard 9-11, dealer stands on all 17s, a hand that totals 21 after splitting is considered as 21 and not Blackjack and you may play up to three hands.

 The calculations of the card values are done the same as in the regular Blackjack game.
 Cards numbered 2 through 10 are worth their face values, Jacks, Kings and Queens are worth 10 and ace is worth either 1 or 11 depending on which is more to your advantage and card suits hold no importance in a Blackjack game.

 GAMES LIKE DOUBLE EXPOSURE BLACKJACK